 The Cloisters at 99 Margaret Corbin Drive in Fort Tyron Park

-I ended my day back in Inwood Hill Park and stopped at the Indian Road Café at 600 218th Street #3 (Now Inwood Farm Restaurant-See review on TripAdvisor) a farm to table concept restaurant for dinner and a history lesson.
+In 2015, I ended my day back in Inwood Hill Park and stopped at the Indian Road Café at 600 218th Street #3 (it is now Inwood Farm Restaurant), a farm to table concept restaurant for dinner and a history lesson.
 First off, this restaurant is amazing.
 It is small and cozy and I was lucky to snag a table by the screen on ‘History Night’.

 Indian Road Cafe at 600 West 218th Street food is excellent (now called ‘Inwood Farm’)